-- i) indefinite term contract employee; - fixed term contract employee, whose term of employment is 3 years (or 5 years in extraordinary cases stipulated under the LSA) at most; and - iii) part-time employee, whose prescribed working hours are shorter than the regular employees.
+- i) indefinite-term contract employee; - ii) fixed-term contract employee, whose term of employment is three years (or five years in extraordinary cases stipulated under the LSA) at most; and - iii) part-time employee, whose prescribed working hours are shorter than those of regular employees.

-Indefinite term contract employees enjoy the overall protections of the employment law.
-Fixed term contract employees and part-time employees also enjoy almost the same protection as indefinite term contract employees.
-In addition, certain employment laws may not be applicable to part-time employees due to their shorter working hours than regular employees.
+Indefinite-term contract employees enjoy the overall protections of the employment law.
+Fixed-term contract employees and part-time employees also enjoy almost the same protection as indefinite-term contract employees.
+In addition, certain employment laws may not apply to part-time employees due to their shorter working hours than regular employees.